brndnmtthws/brndn-io/content/posts/commercial-real-estate/index.md

 ![Empty storefronts have become increasingly common](cover.jpg)

-The trend isn't just anecdotal.
 According to data from CBRE, Manhattan's retail vacancy rate reached 12.1% in Q1 2020, up from 8.3% at the same time last year[^1].
-This continues a pattern that had already been developing due to e-commerce competition, but has accelerated dramatically in recent months.
+That was already heading the wrong way before this year.
+The shutdown just shoved it forward.

 I have a short position on [REM](https://www.ishares.com/us/products/239543/ishares-mortgage-real-estate-capped-etf) with the expectation that real estate (especially commercial real estate) is in for a big price correction.
 [Carl Icahn has also talked about this](https://www.cnbc.com/2020/03/13/icahn-reveals-his-biggest-short-position-amid-market-turmoil-commercial-real-estate.html), noting that the commercial mortgage market is on the brink of collapse.

-What's particularly concerning is that commercial real estate tends to lag behind residential in terms of price corrections.
-While residential real estate can adjust quickly to market conditions, commercial properties often have long-term leases that mask underlying problems until they suddenly emerge all at once.
+Commercial real estate usually lags residential on price corrections.
+Residential can reprice fast; commercial leases are longer, so the damage stays half-hidden until it doesn't.

-The crisis facing retail isn't just about the pandemic—it's an acceleration of a structural change that was already underway.
-Traditional retail has been struggling with the rise of e-commerce for years.
-U.S. e-commerce grew by 14.9% in 2019 alone[^2], and many brick-and-mortar retailers were already operating on thin margins.
+The pandemic sped up a decline that was already underway.
+Traditional retail has been getting squeezed by e-commerce for years.
+U.S. e-commerce grew by 14.9% in 2019 alone[^2], and a lot of brick-and-mortar retailers were already barely making it.

-As they say, a picture's worth a thousand words.
-The following photos were taken during my evening walk and show the extent of vacancies in what were previously some of Manhattan's most desirable retail corridors:
+These were all taken on my walk tonight through some of Manhattan's most expensive retail corridors:

 {{< gallery match="photos/*.jpg" >}}

-Some experts predict that we'll see a reimagining of these spaces in the coming years.
-Vacant retail might convert to fulfillment centers, experiential venues, or healthcare facilities.
-Others may simply remain empty until landlords accept the new market reality and reduce rents significantly.
+Some of these spaces will get repurposed.
+Maybe fulfillment, maybe experiential stuff, maybe healthcare.
+Others will just sit there until landlords cut rents enough to fill them.

-What's clear is that the Manhattan streetscape is changing before our eyes, and the commercial real estate market will need to adapt to a very different future than the one investors had anticipated even a year ago.
+Right now Manhattan looks like a place in between versions, with landlords still pretending the old one is coming back.

 [^1]: CBRE Quarterly Report, Q1 2020
 [^2]: U.S. Department of Commerce, Annual Retail Trade Survey, 2019